 This layer controls all the layers described above.
 It does not contain any data, but it does operate metadata and other data quality structures, allowing for end-to-end data auditing, MDM, Data governance, security, and load management.
 Monitoring and error diagnostics tools are also available here, which speeds up problem-solving.

 To sum up, such systems can store reliable facts as well as analytical results.
 Decision-makers in your company can obtain this information at any time when it is needed to meet personal and business needs.
 In addition to making strategic decisions, it can be useful when it comes to financial management, strategic decisions, and sales.

 Although Data Warehouses can handle unstructured data, they cannot do so efficiently.
 When you have a large amount of data, storing it in a database or Data Warehouse can be expensive.
 In addition, the data that comes into the Data Warehouses must be processed before it can be stored in some schema or structure.
 In other words, it should have a Data Model which is not always possible.

 Data Lakes stores raw data and can operate without having to determine the schema or structure beforehand.
 In the case of the Data Lake, the end-user should structure the information himself.
 What is cool is that any retrieval process or analysis does not affect the data stored in Data Lake — it remains in the same exact format as it came.
 So it can be conveniently stored and used for other purposes — we get the flexibility that Data Warehouse hasn't.

 Thus, the Data Lake differs significantly from the Data Warehouse.
 However, LSA's architectural approach can also be used in the construction of Data Lake(my representation).

-- On the operational level(core layer) raw data transformed into any required form.
+- On the operational level(core layer) raw data is transformed into any required form.
 Here we choose the format that fits best for further processing.
 The structure is the same as in the previous layer but it may be partitioned to lower grain if needed.